jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'>Support Module on gne11</h3>
-<p align="justify"> Today I am trying support module in erpnext.
-Issue comes under support module in ERPNext.We can track incoming queries from your email using Support Tickets.
+<p align="justify"> Today I am trying support module.
+Issue comes under support module.We can track incoming queries from your email using Support Tickets.
 You can keep track of Customer Issues linked with a specific Serial No and respond to them based on information.
 You can also make Maintenance Schedules for Serial NOs and keep a record of all Maintenance Visits made to your Customers.  </p>

 <!---------------------------------------------------------------------------------------------------------------------------->
 **Date : 12-April-2022**